iton0/folderforge/README.md

 ## Further Development

 I am writing code refactorings right now in [this branch](https://github.com/iton0/folderforge/tree/vue), using Tailwind CSS for simplified styling and Vue.js for increased functionality.
-I want this project finished by early to mid-May.
-In addition to codebase optimization, this project attempts to improve user experience by utilizing the robust features of Vue.js and Tailwind CSS for a contemporary, responsive design.
 As I work on producing a more effective and aesthetically pleasing application, keep an eye out for the upcoming upgrades.
 Additionally if all goes well, I may merge with main branch.

 ## Getting Involved